Backmatter

 Source What It Strengthens Related Chapters

-Official prompting guide for the model in use Prompt Contracts, constraint design, tool-use assumptions CH02, CH04
+Official prompting guide for the model in use Prompt Contracts, constraint design, and tool-use assumptions CH02, CH04

-Official eval docs for the model in use Case design, rubrics, version comparison CH04
+Official eval docs for the model in use Case design, rubrics, and version comparison CH04

 Michael Nygard, Architecture Decision Records Writing short and durable design decisions CH03